Club Ongoing Steps

 - If your child is ill for any reason, please ensure you let us know by phone.

-- We will keep rooms / halls well ventilated by opening windows / doors etc where possible.
+- We will continue to keep rooms / halls well ventilated by opening windows / doors etc where possible.

 - Guidance on protective equipment from the Government indicates that facemasks should not be needed or worn in Primary schools other than in exceptional circumstances.
-We do not anticipate staff wearing them routinely and we would not advocate pupils doing so either.
+We do not anticipate our staff wearing them routinely and we would not advocate attendees doing so either.